sh1l0n/flutter-calculator-apple-style/ISSUES.md

 ## Issues

 ### DOING
-[] Highlight buttons when pressed (add animation because setState is not enought) [] Stylish as Swift-Calculator
+[] Running on Android

 ### TODO
+[] Do calculator fit screen in mobile devices
+[] Highlight buttons when pressed (add animation because setState is not enought) [] Align display text at right
-[] Do calculator draggable in the view
+[] Do calculator draggable in the web

 ### DONE
 [x] Add basic number pad view